elastic/elasticsearch/x-pack/plugin/ml/log-config-creator/README.md

 then the tool will find it automatically.

-Alternatively, you can specify the path to the Filebeat module directory on the command line of the tool using the `-b` option.
+Alternatively, you can specify the path to the Filebeat module directory on the command line of the tool using the `-f` option.

 Or, if you really don't want do any of these things, the tool will still work, but just won't be able to tell you when there's a Filebeat module that would